-According to this recent survey from Idealist, the one thing job seekers value most is that a company “offers the According to a survey from Idealist, the one thing job seekers value most is that a company “offers the ability to work remotely.”
+According to a survey from Idealist, the one thing job seekers value most is that a company “offers the ability to work remotely.”
 If you can offer remote or hybrid options, are you leveraging this major benefit to potential employees in your listings?

 Everyone has their preferred work environment.
 Some people may seek fully remote work because the individual knows they work best from home and have minimal distractions.
 Others crave to be in the office, surrounded by their colleagues and fewer distractions than being at home.
 In some cases, an individual’s preference is a mix of both.
 It is no longer obvious that an employee is expected to work in-person.

 When creating a NYFA Classifieds job listing, employers are asked “Can the employee work remotely?” and can then select from the following options.

 - Yes – Employee must be in a certain city or town